—-This post was updated and refreshed in June 2018. Happy reading!—-

 Why I love it: Because of all the feels.
 There’s gonna be some kissing before this is over, I promise you.
 All the two-leg people reading this should go read it and if you can resist this meet-cute, I don’t understand you.

 And those are my favorite magical and fantasy webcomics… so far.
-Once I started reading webcomics, more of them started finding me, so I’m sure I’ll be back with a followup post in a couple of months.
+Once I started reading webcomics, more of them started finding me, so I’m sure I’ll be back with a followup post with mote.
 If you’ve also read and enjoyed any of these, please do leave me a comment.
 It’s always fun to hear from another fan.
 Or recommend another webcomic I should read.
 And finally, if you enjoyed this post, I’d appreciate any sharing you could do to help others find it.
 These webcomics all deserve more readers.